xavier630/ocean-liners-factorio/README.md

 Current TODO <br>

-Make fish shootable <br>
+Make fish shootable - maybe need to overwrite them in entity or something like that - otherwise have the selector in lua <br>
 Faster Ironclad cannon shots <br>
-Add a dock which is of type pump to start with - has to be placed by the ocean <br>
+Add separate oil pump (separate to the dock which pumps oil) and add spouts <br>
+Fix dock recipe

 Installation <br>